Tour Guide

 Why is it worth hiring a guide for Sagrada Familia?

-What do tour guides explain about the facades and symbolism at Sagrada Familia?
+What do guides reveal about Sagrada Familia's facades and symbolism?